 In general, there are no other matters that might impact a foreign lender's ability to enforce its rights under a loan or security agreement.
-However, pursuant to the Minister of Finance Regulation 213/PMK.06/2020 (the "MOF Regulation 213/2020"), a lender holding security that wishes to sell the assets by way of public auction (via Auction Service Office (Kantor Pelayanan Kekayaan Negara dan Lelang or KPKNL), Auction House or Class II Auction Official Office) must have an Indonesian Tax Identification Number (Nomor Pokok Wajib Pajak or NPWP).
-Based on reading MOF Regulation 213/2020, as well as discussions with the Ministry of Finance and KPKNL, it is understood that the requirement to have NPWP for a seller is absolute without an exemption.
-This requirement may not be fulfilled by a foreign lender but could be overcome by appointing a local security agent who holds NPWP.
+Previously, the Minister of Finance Regulation 213/PMK.06/2020 (the "MOF Regulation 213/2020") requires a lender holding security that wishes to sell the assets by way of public auction (via Auction Service Office (Kantor Pelayanan Kekayaan Negara dan Lelang, or KPKNL), Auction House or Class II Auction Official Office) to obtain an Indonesian Tax Identification Number (Nomor Pokok Wajib Pajak, or NPWP).